This webpage is being regularly updated. On this page you will find information about:

 You will be contacted by the first NHS service that is able to offer you a vaccination.
 This may be your GP, one of the hospital hubs, or another NHS service.

-- Vaccinations have been prioritised, with those most at risk of complications from COVID-19 being offered the vaccine first.
+- Vaccinations were prioritised, with those most at risk of complications from COVID-19 being offered the vaccine first.
 The Government has published information about how groups will be prioritised here.

 This priority list is as follows: